andreasdjs/beer-backend/README.md

 ## Backround

-This is a school project to practive writing a hybrid app using Ionic and Angular.
+This is a school project to practice writing a hybrid app using Ionic and Angular.

 ## Story